 All we don’t know about Jerry Hicks’s Bio…

 What happened to the huge business he built, and how did his not so wealthy family end up in a rented apartment in Fresno?

 That’s not all we don’t know, but you get the picture.

-It’s not easy to expunge six decades of public records, including marriages and the births of children.
+It’s not easy to expunge six decades of public records, including marriages and the births of children, if using a consistent identity.

 The task is too large.
-The facts are there, but hidden behind.
+The facts are there, but hidden behind a curtain of fictions.

 Does the Jerry trail lead down a road of other identities and multiple names?
 How else do you wipe out all but twenty-five years of an eight decade lifespan?

 What Do We Know About Jerry Hicks?